About

 Jack's passion for telling a story has been with him for as long as he can remember, as has his love for news.
 As a young child, he watched breakfast television, the nightly news, listened to the wireless and read newspapers, admiring the work of journalists and presenters.

 When launching AC News, he began his journalistic journey - soaking in the work of professionals and gaining valuable 'real-life' experience.
-The 17-year-old has interviewed Victorian Premier Daniel Andrews, Ministers, Nine's Peter Hitchener, hundreds of local residents and students.
-Learning from each interview and growing his range of skills and knowledge.
+He interviewed Victorian Premier Daniel Andrews, Ministers, Councillors, and hundreds of local residents.
+All while studying at secondary school.
+Learning from each interview and growing his range of skills and knowledge beyond the classroom.

 At the beginning of 2019, AC News expanded into a multimedia website alongside video segments.
-This decision was made to extend content platforms and allow for more students to be involved in what became a valued, respected and trusted news source for the Ararat community.
+A decision designed to expand content distribution and allow for more students to be involved in what had become a valued, respected and trusted news source for the Ararat community.

-As well as growing AC News, Jack wrote for a number of other organisations (RUOK, Project Rockit & Youth Journalism International).
+As well as growing AC News, Jack wrote for a number of other organisations including RUOK, Project Rockit & Youth Journalism International.
 He was a member of Victoria's first Youth Congress in 2018.

-At the end of 2018, Jack completed a week of work experience at Tennis Australia during the December Showdown and Junior Australian Championship with their media team.
-He conducted interviews, wrote articles and soaked in a wealth of knowledge.
-In September of 2019, he spent time with the team at Nine News Melbourne for a stint of experience.
-This was followed by another week at ABC Ballarat later that month.
+At the end of 2018, Jack completed a week of work experience with Tennis Australia’s media team during the December Showdown and Junior Australian Championship.
+He conducted interviews, wrote articles and contributed to the competition’s publicity.
+In September of 2019, he spent time with the teams at Nine News Melbourne and ABC Ballarat.

-More recently in 2020, Jack was named Student Journalist of the Year by Youth Journalism International.
-He hosted a news podcast, Ararat's Latest, throughout last year - delivering news to his community live on Facebook, then shared via podcasting apps following the broadcast.
+Jack was named Student Journalist of the Year by Youth Journalism International in May 2020 while hosting and producing news podcast, Ararat's Latest - delivering news to his community live on Facebook, then shared via podcasting apps following the broadcast.

 Perhaps the most pivotal moment of Jack's career so far was when Ararat's newspaper, The Ararat Advertiser, suspended publication in the early days of the COVID-19 pandemic.
-Then 16-year-old Jack was Ararat's only source of news until a new publication (The Ararat Advocate) stepped in and hired Jack as their first Ararat reporter.
+Then 16-year-old Jack was Ararat's only source of news until a new publication (The Ararat Advocate) stepped in.
+A new paper that hired Jack as its first reporter.

 Skills